remy/remysharp.com/public/blog/firebase-lambda-zeit-now.md

 ## Reading the auth details

-It's not terribly obvious (in the documentation) that you need to do this, but you'll want to include the following line:
+It's not terribly obvious (in the related documentation) that you need to do this, but you'll want to include the following line:

 ```js
 // Load the service account key JSON file.